-PC Financial World Elite Mastercard review
+PC Financial World Elite Mastercard benefits

 - No annual fee

-- Earn 45 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart and
+- Earn 45 PC Optimum Points per $1 dollar spent at Shoppers Drug Mart

-- Earn 30 PC Optimum Points per $1 spent where PC Products are sold
+- Earn 30 PC Optimum Points per $1 spent where PC Products are sold and at PC Travel

 - Earn 10 PC Optimum Points per $1 spent on all other purchases

-PC Financial World Elite Mastercard Premium Benefits
+PC Financial World Elite Mastercard insurance

 - Travel Emergency Medical Insurance (up to 10 days)